cycle/docs/intro/quick-start.md

 $u = $orm->getRepository(\Example\User::class)->findByPK(1);
 ```

-> Remove code from the section above to avoid fetching entity from memory.
+> Remove the code from the section above to avoid fetching entity from memory.

 ## Update Entity
 To update entity data simply change it's value before persisting it in the transaction:

 ```php
 $u = $orm->getRepository(\Example\User::class)->findByPK(1);
 print_r($u);

 $u->setName("New " . mt_rand(0, 1000));

 (new ORM\Transaction($orm))->persist($u)->run();
 ```

-You can notice new name being displayed on every script iteration.
+You can notice that new name will be displayed on every script iteration.

 ## Delete Entity
 To delete entity simply call method `delete` of the Transation: